LivingLegacyMedia/vowbound/chapter_15.md

 "Then your official agent—the man you publicly endorsed as the Covenant's champion—sits in Draven's cells while you do nothing.
 It makes you look weak.
 Or complicit."

 The King stood, pacing to the window.
 Below, the city spread out in evening light.
 Somewhere in those streets, Cassian sat in chains.
-Somewhere, eleven freed converts scattered and hid, terrified of being recaptured.
+Somewhere, eight freed converts scattered and hid, terrified of being recaptured.
 Somewhere, Draven Kane smiled at how perfectly his trap had worked.

-"I told him I couldn't officially sanction an unauthorized operation," the King said quietly.
-"I thought he understood—I was giving him permission to act while maintaining my deniability.
-I didn't think he'd actually get caught."
+"I gave him tacit permission to act," the King said quietly.
+"I knew the risks.
+I thought...
+I hoped he'd succeed quietly.
+Extract the people and disappear before anyone noticed.
+But he's too honest for that kind of operation.
+Too willing to sacrifice himself."
+His hands clenched.
+"I should have known he'd get caught."

 "He's exhausted, Your Majesty.
 The reports say he was barely conscious when they captured him.
 Whatever he did in that warehouse, it cost him everything he had."